realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

   - An `abstract class` is a template for a "concrete" (or specific) `class`, and cannot to be instantiated itself, only `extend`-ed and be used as a "general" `class` to group the "specific" classes into categories or "types."
-  - I like to forget the word `abstract` and replace it wih the phrase"The General Category"
+  - I like to forget the word `abstract` and replace it wih the phrase "The General Category"
     - ie: "documents" is the general category (abstract idea) of a generic "something to structure and retain data."
   - The `abstract class` is `extend`—ed by the subclass and the subclass methods `override` the superclass methods by implementing the method in the subclass.